gustavodiasag/clox/NOTES.md

 # Updating memory in C

-Since `realloc()` only takes a pointer to the first byte of a block of memory, under the hood, the memory allocator maintains additional bookkeping information for each block of heap-allocated memory, including gits size.
+Since `realloc()` only takes a pointer to the first byte of a block of memory, under the hood, the memory allocator maintains additional bookkeping information for each block of heap-allocated memory, including its size.

 Given a pointer to some previously allocated memory, it can find this bookkeping information, which is necessary to be able to cleanly free it.
-It's this size matadata that `realloc()` updates.
+It's this size metadata that `realloc()` updates.